 Parents and school officials exclaimed disgust at the police for making a scene by arresting the students visible on camera.
 They also accused the police of exaggerating the reports of damage.
 Even the Teaneck City Council asked for leniency from the prosecutors.

 In describing the decision to be lenient, Bergen County Prosecutor John Molinelli said that he “considered the impact that criminal convictions may have on individuals at such an early stage in their life.”
 The charges against the adults were downgraded to criminal trespassing and criminal mischief.
 Molinelli recommended that all of the students be sent to diversionary programs, which would allow them to avoid a conviction on their record.

-John W. Tumelty has over 25 years of experience defending the rights of juveniles and adults facing criminal charges.
+John W. Tumelty has over over 35 years of experience defending the rights of juveniles and adults facing criminal charges.
 If you or someone you love has gotten into trouble, contact the Law Offices of John W. Tumelty today.